 - The agent enters their client’s CGT UK property account reference number, creating an invitation link.
-This would usually be emailed to the client to follow but we understand that the link doesn’t actually need to be sent out for a digitally excluded client with no email address, just created so it is on HMRC’s system.
+This would usually be emailed to the client to follow.
+The Tax Faculty understands that the link doesn’t actually need to be sent out for a digitally excluded client with no email address, just created so it is on HMRC’s system.

-- The client contacts HMRC’s helpline again (0300 200 3300) to request support to authorise their agent to access their CGT UK property account.
+- The client contacts HMRC’s helpline again (0300 200 3300) provide the CGT UK property account reference number and request support to authorise their agent to access their CGT UK property account.

-- HMRC’s Extra Support service adviser confirms that the client is content for the agent to act on their behalf.
+- HMRC’s Extra Support service adviser calls the client and confirms that the client is content for the agent to act on their behalf.

 - HMRC Extra Support Service adviser creates the agent-client relationship.